What Are The Costs Of Trading?

 Definition: Slippage occurs when the execution price of your trade differs from your intended price due to market volatility or rapid price movements.

 Impact: Slippage can result in higher trading costs or reduced profits.
-To mitigate slippage, consider using limit orders to specify your desired entry or exit price.
+Consider using limit orders to mitigate slippage and specify your desired entry or exit price.

 5. Currency Conversion Costs:

-Impact: Currency conversion fees can reduce your overall profitability, particularly if you frequently switch between currencies.
+Impact: Currency conversion fees can reduce profitability, particularly if you frequently switch between currencies.

 Managing Trading Costs Effectively